2of/ENCE260/README.md

 > Note:
 This version of the game DOES NOT include inter-unit communication.
-This is not the submission version of the game
+This is not the submission version of the game.

+## I had a bit of a problem tracking down the original code for this when I migrated things over to github, I found this version, it's untested... but it should work to some extent with a ucfunkit!

 Walk Around And Eat Food Game!
 Launch via make program, assuming the toolchain exists for UCFK4;